XelorR/Core/README.md

 Elegant and powerful layout for 34 key keyboard

-Currently inplemented in [Kanata](https://github.com/jtroo/kanata), but most of the features may be configured with QMK or ZMK keyboards as well.

 ## Key Features & Design Principles

 - Dual-language support: Seamless English and Russian layouts with custom configurations.